LAEQ/laeq-stats/README.md

-# Library to perform statistical calculation
+# Library to perform statistical calculation,
+This library calculate common statistical computation like, mean, average, quartiles.
+You can also create discretization classes based on different algorithm quantile, jenks, equal amplitude ...

+> Note: the standard derivation is not available for the 2.0 version.
+It will be fixed in a near future.

 ### Build status

 | Branch | status |
 | ------------- | ------------- |
 | Master  |  ![build status](https://travis-ci.com/LAEQ/laeq-stats.svg?branch=master)|

 Library to generate statistical classes (quantile, jenks, ...) from a list of values (integer, float).